 With over 17 million people passing through every year, award-winning Vancouver International Airport, or YVR, is the second busiest airport in Canada.

-As of late March, 2020, the federal government was advising Canadians against all non-essential travel (both domestically and out-of-country).
+Since late March, 2020, the federal government has been advising Canadians against all non-essential travel (both domestically and out-of-country).
 It has also been mandating that travelers arriving from abroad self-isolate for two full weeks.
-Canadian borders are also closed to all foreign nationals (except for airline flight staff, family members of Canadians and permanent residents, and members of the diplomatic service).
+Canadian borders are also closed to all foreign nationals (except for airline flight staff, family members of Canadians and permanent residents, vehicles involved in commerce, and members of the diplomatic service).

 Prior to the latest restrictions mentioned above, travelers arriving at YVR from out of the country must fill out an official government COVID-19-related form and declare whether or not they are experiencing any symptoms related to the virus.
-Outbound passengers showing symptoms of the coronavirus will not be permitted to board.
+Outbound passengers showing symptoms of the coronavirus are not be permitted to board.
 As of early January 2021, inbound passengers must also provide proof of having received negative results for a COVID test prior to their flight.

-As of April 20th, 2020, all airline passengers on domestic flights are required to wear non-surgical masks or other face coverings.
+Since April 20th, 2020, all airline passengers on domestic flights have been required to wear non-surgical masks or other face coverings.
 All inbound international travelers must also have written plans outlining how they plan to self-isolate upon arrival in Canada.

 To learn more about how the current pandemic is affecting the airport and air travel in general, see the YVR Airport website.